vessl-ai/hyperpocket/README.md

 ### Config

-Running `pocket config init` will create your config file in `$HOME/.pocket/settings.toml`
+Running `hyperpocket config init` will create your config file in `$HOME/.pocket/settings.toml`

 The `settings.toml` looks as follows.